Infineon/optiga-trust-m-explorer/User Guide.md

 ECC Types : *ECC 256, ECC 384, ECC 521*, *Brainpool 256, Brainpool 384 ,Brainpool 512* ,  Key Slot : *0xE0F0 - 0xE0F3*

-To generate ECC key pair, select the ECC type,Key slot and Key_usage.
+To generate ECC key pair, select the ECC type, Key slot and Key_usage.
 Then select "Generate Key"  In this Example, "*ECC type: 256*" ,"*Key slot: E0F1*" and "*key_usage:Auth/Sign*" are used.
 The public Key will be stored into corresponding OID which has been displayed in the GUI.

 ![](images/Crypto/ECC/ECC_KeyGen.png)